m-dadej/termpremia/README.md

 yield(n) = expected average future short rate(n) + term premium(n)
 ```

-The package is working and validated but the API is not yet stable.
+The package is working and validated, but the API is not yet stable.

 ## Installation